superboy21/hyperliquid/README.md

 4. Push to the branch: `git push origin feature/amazing-feature`
 5. Open a Pull Request.

-## License
+## ⚖️ License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under the MIT License - see the `LICENSE` file for details.

-## Disclaimer
+## ⚠️ Disclaimer

-Important: This tool is for informational purposes only.
+IMPORTANT: This tool is for informational purposes only.
 Trading cryptocurrencies involves significant risk and may not be suitable for all investors.
 Past performance is not indicative of future results.
 Always do your own research (DYOR) and consider your financial situation before making any trading decisions.
 The authors and contributors are not responsible for any financial losses incurred through the use of this software.

-## Acknowledgments
+## 🙏 Acknowledgments

 - Hyperliquid for providing the robust public API.
 - The open-source Next.js and Tailwind CSS communities.